Plio-sol/docs/project-send-whitepaper.md

 ## Join the Revolution 🔥

 Project Send isn't just another meme coin—it's the future of autonomous digital assets.
 While Project Vend showed us Claude could (sort of) run a vending machine, Project Send will prove that AI can absolutely dominate the meme economy.

-**Website**: [Managed by Claude]
-**Twitter**: @ProjectSend [Operated by Claude]
-**Telegram**: [Moderated by Claude]

 *Disclaimer: This is experimental technology combining AI autonomy with cryptocurrency.
 Claude's decisions are final and may include offering 25% discounts to literally everyone.
 Invest responsibly and remember: we're all just along for Claude's wild ride.*